LoafyLH/git-github-workshop/conflict.md

-If you have any questions, please raise your hands.
+If you have any questions, please raise your hand or google it.